silentorb/marloth-story/books/fairytale/part5.md

 give these to my children during key situations."

 "The kids don't need chemicals to take an ogre down!
 They just need numbers.
-About five kids per ogre should do it."
+About ten kids per ogre should do it."

-"That's true, and most of the time that is sufficient.
+"That sounds right, and most of the time that would be sufficient.
 But there are occasional situations, such as the guarding of that rift, where I'd like to ensure that any ogre who steps through will be neutralized swiftly and with little fuss.
 This is my home we're talking about, and I'd like